bloggertom/DataTracker/README.txt

 the iphones data connection and places an overlay on a MKMapView of varying alphas to indicate the resulting speed.

-So far there is no reliable way to find out the iphones data download speed.
-One possibility is to perform a speed test in app.
+So far there is no reliable way to find out the iphones current data connection type(3G/GPRS/EDGE/CDMA) progmatically.
+To overcome this a small speed test is run every time the location updates.
+It downloads a defined amount of a 5MB file taking samples of the download speed.
+An average is found for these speeds and used as the result.
-This is what I have worked on so far but with rubbish results.

 Overlays could also be better.
-It would be better to use a path of points instead of a simple circle and create a blob for places that the tests have been run and vairy the alpha across the blob, if possable.
-Maybe lots of blobs with fethered edges would work.
+This is currently in development it is hoped that overlays that overlap can be combined.
+It would also be nice to have the edges feather out.
+I think this will be possable by extending MKOverlayPathRenderer and overriding fillPath:inContext:.

+This app currently only supports 3G speeds ~ 10-15Mbs

-CoreData also need implamenting
+CoreData also needs implamenting but is awayting MKOverlays to be finished.

 Created for iOS 7.